-Inaugurated on May 25, 1908 with the opera Aida by Giuseppe Verdi, its architecture reflects the Italian Renaissance.
+Inaugurated on May 25, 1908 with the opera Aida by Giuseppe Verdi, the Teatro Colón's architecture reflects the Italian Renaissance.
 The elaborate plaster moldings, stained glass dome, sweeping staircase, sculpted busts with gold-leaf details, frescoes, French furnishings and gargantuan chandelier in the theater hall are some of the elements which create the unparalleled opulence.
 Despite much needed structural maintenance, the acoustics are difficult to surpass.
 Some 2500-theater goers experience some of the world's finest ballet along with the Colón's own Ballet Estable, Filarmónica symphony orchestra and opera during seasonal performances.
 Guided tours are available during the week by telephone, or through the website.
 Box office hours vary on show days.
 Check website or call ahead for more information.

 La Recoleta was a church graveyard until 1882, when the Governor opened it to the general public and renamed it Cemetery of the North.
 Small, and situated on the city's most valuable land, its importance resides in the many illustrious people that rest here.
 One of the most visited tombstones is Eva Peron's.
 The majority of materials used in the construction of tombs between 1880 and 1930 were imported from Paris and Milan, and important sculptural works grace many of the tombs.
 Every Sunday there are free guided visits at 2:30pm.